Sewer repair

 For Your Plumbing

 You could call a big national chain.
 They'll probably charge you more and send someone who doesn't know Little Rock.
 Local plumbers understand that homes in Pulaski Heights have different plumbing than new builds in West Little Rock.
-They know which neighborhoods have hard water problems and which areas tend to have foundation shifts that affect plumbing.
+They know which neighborhoods have older plumbing prone to mineral buildup and which areas tend to have foundation shifts that affect plumbing.

 When you call a local company, you get someone who answers the phone and can usually tell you right away what's probably happening and when they can get there.
 No automated system.
 No waiting on hold for 20 minutes.